 Once he crossed the border, Ang discovered that the job he was promised did not exist and the recruitment agency confiscated his passport.
 Thanks to the support of a local NGO, he managed to find a job with another company.
 He thought this would be his chance to have a regular income and to come back home with some savings.
 Instead, it turned out that the costs of living for accommodation and food were so high that his small salary was not enough to pay back the recruitment fees to the agency.

-Throughout 2013 Ang tried constantly to find different employments.
-Instead, he was cheated many times by unscrupulous brokers and private recruitment agencies and finally headed back to Cambodia.
-“I was not aware of my rights and I kept silent for long time” – he told us.
+Throughout 2013 Ang tried constantly to find employment, but instead, he was cheated many times by unscrupulous brokers and private recruitment agencies and finally headed back to Cambodia.
+“I was not aware of my rights and I kept silent for long time”, he told us.
 “I did not file a complaint with the local authorities, police or an NGO.
 I did not know anything about the process”.

 Ang joined the project as a Social Ambassador.
 In June 2017, he prevented villagers from his hometown from registering with an Australian Fruit Picking company, which promised the villagers work in a shoe factory abroad.
 Ang found out that the recruitment agency was not accredited by the Ministry of Labour and Vocational Training and therefore the whole offer was a clear setup aimed at exploiting the villagers.